189/-btboy-dotenv/README.md

-The package is a zero-dependency module that loads environment variables from files whose name start with `.env`， Such as:
+The package is a zero-dependency module that loads environment variables from files whose name start with `.env`:

 - `.env.[process.env.NODE_ENV].local`
 - `.env.local`